gmail storageemail cleanupstorage management

 Set Up Automatic Cleanup

-1. Enable auto-delete: Set emails in Trash to auto-delete after 30 days
+1. Enable auto-delete: set Trash to clear after 30 days

 Regular Maintenance Schedule